 There are pump action spray and aerosol sprays available.
 Aerosol sprays are hard to use as many cats find the “hissing” noise scary.
 They also use older less effective and or less safe components.

 Watch out for some products on the market that claim to be natural.
-Some compounds can be potentially toxic to cats and none of these are nearly as effective a licensed product your vet recommends.
-These products have not gone through demanding safety evaluations.
+Some compounds can be potentially toxic to cats and none of these are nearly as effective as what we’ve covered so far.
+Plus, they’ve typically not gone through demanding safety evaluations.

 It always important to vacuum regularly and wash bedding regularly.

 Fleas can hide in your carpet and furniture, so you need to get rid of them in your home!

 - Sweep tile or wood floors.
 Vacuum carpets, rugs and furniture.
 If your vacuum has bags, use a new bag each time you vacuum.